Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-In this paper, we focus our attention on $4$-dimensional gradient shrinking Ricci solitons with half positive isotropic curvature.
-Recall that a general Riemannian manifold $(M^n,g)$ of dimension $n\ge 4$ is said to have {\it positive isotropic curvature} if for any orthonormal four frames $\{e_1,e_2,e_3,e_4\}$.
-The notion of positive isotropic curvature (PIC) was introduced by Micallef-Moore\cite{Micallef-M:88} in which they proved that a compact simply connected $n$-dimensional Riemannian manifold with PIC is homeomorphic to a round sphere.
+for any orthonormal 4-frame $\{e_1,e_2,e_3,e_4\}$.
+The notion of positive isotropic curvature (PIC) was introduced by Micallef-Moore \cite{Micallef-M:88}, in which they proved that any compact simply connected $n$-dimensional Riemannian manifold with PIC is homeomorphic to a round sphere.
 Subsequently, Micalleff-Wang \cite{MW:93} showed that the PIC condition is preserved under connected sums.
-Moreover, they proved that the second Betti number of even dimensional compact manifolds with nonnegative isotropic curvature is at most 1.
+Moreover, they proved that the second Betti number of even dimensional compact, locally irreducible, manifolds with nonnegative isotropic curvature is at most one.